ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 - *To NOMIS synchronisation duplicate visit detected in Production*
 - *To NOMIS synchronisation duplicate sentencing adjustment detected in Production*

-The action top be taken as as follows:
+The action to be taken is as follows:

 ##### Activities

-TBD
+TBD in SDIT-674

 ##### Incentives